 To keep things from getting too repetitive, we decided to only give the OG JC one spot on this list.
 After all, Jesus’ very bad day has been done on film so many times and in so many ways that he could hog this whole list to himself and that man didn’t care for selfishness, so it doesn’t seem right.
-We also didn’t want to include too many symbolic crucifixions either as that could be a list unto itself.
+We also didn’t want to include too many symbolic crucifixion of jesus either as that could be a list unto itself.
 So, we stuck with the best one and left out so many others like Murphy’s death in Robocop or the ending to the amazing train chase in Spider-Man 2 that features more Jesus symbolism than a Bryan Singer Superman movie.
 Don’t worry though, we’ve got five crucifixion sequences coming up that are guaranteed to brighten up your day.
 Enjoy!

 5) Carrie (1976)